Poornartha/ProductSocial/readme.md

-A Social Media App for Finding and Sharing Products
+Find and Share Products on the go using Reverse Object Detection and Webscraping

 **Check out the Project Video Here: https://www.linkedin.com/posts/spoornartha_made-this-amazing-project-alongside-archit-ugcPost-6685904476315951104-p-al**